SkalskiP/make-sense/docs/import.md

 | **Polygon**   | ☐   | ✗    | ☐       | ☐        | ✓         | ☐          |
 | **Label**     | ☐   | ✗    | ✗       | ✗        | ✗         | ✗          |

-**Table 1.** The matrix of supported labels import formats
+**Table 1.** The matrix of supported labels import formats, where:

-* ✓ - supported format
+- ✓ - supported format
-* ☐ - not yet supported format
+- ☐ - not yet supported format
-* ✗ - format does not make sense for a given label type
+- ✗ - format does not make sense for a given label type